gray-panda/grayrepo/2016_flareon/chal10_flava/README.md

 ![yay](img/19.png)

-I modified [Javascript file](jsstuffs/js3_decrypt.html) further to include this session key to decrypt the message.
+I modified [js3](jsstuffs/js3_decrypt.html) further to include this session key to decrypt the message.
 I also replaced the "eval" code with "console.log" to see the result instead of executing it.

 ![decrypt](img/20.png)